 Hungarian, Swedish and Canadian down are good options because these countries are located in cold regions, so the feathers are naturally designed to retain heat.

-Just as the name implies, down and feather duvets use a mixture of the two different types of bird feathers.
+Just as the name implies, down and feather duvets use a mixture of the two different types of feathers.
 This is a good choice if you’re looking for weight and warmth.
 This type of duvet is usually priced in the middle, making it an affordable option compared to all-down duvets.

 Hollowfibre is designed to trap warmth.
 The hollow centre traps the air while providing loft at the same time.
 Hollowfibre duvets are light even if you buy one with a high tog rating.
-If you have allergies, look for a hollowfibre duvet that has an anti-allergy treatment.
+If you have allergies, look for a hollowfibre duvet that has anti-allergy treatment.

 Microfibre is just as luxurious as down and other natural filling options.
 It is lighter than feather-filled duvets.
 This is a good choice if you want an extra-soft and cosy feeling.